Hyoen: Performers and creative contributors

-Rehearsal process and Evolution of performers' skills
+Rehearsal process and evolution of performers' skills

 Because the Hyoen productions are interdisciplinary and performers from various backgrounds perform together on the ice, rehearsals involve intensive training camps lasting several weeks.
 While actors and singers are learning the basics of figure skating, the figure skaters are receiving acting instructions and, in some cases, singing lessons.
-Therefore, Hyoen pushes the performers to expand their abilities beyond their field(s) of expertise, creating a unique synergy.
-For Takahashi in particular, as a lead, who often delivers live singing and dialogue, Hyoen is a platform for his growth as an entertainer, enabling him to showcase his vocal and dramatic talents alongside his skills as a figure skater.
+For Takahashi, in particular, who often sings and speaks live as a lead actor, Hyoen provides a platform where he takes on new challenges in various performance disciplines beyond figure skating.

-Venue and Distribution
+Venue and distribution

 Hyoen is typically held at Yokohama Arena, accommodating large audiences.
-The shows are broadcast live on TV channels NHK BS Premium (2017) and CS Nittele Plus (2019–2025) as well as streamed on Hulu Japan (2019, 2021), PIA Live Stream (2019), ZAIKO (2021) and ePlus (2024) and screened nationwide in cinemas.
+The shows have been broadcast live on TV channels NHK BS Premium (2017) and CS Nittele Plus (2019–2025) as well as streamed on HuluJapan (2019, 2021), PIA Live Stream (2019), ZAIKO (2021) and ePlus (2024) and screened nationwide in cinemas.

 Visual production

 Hyoen utilizes large-scale staging, projection mapping, spatial video production and intricate lighting to create immersive experiences.
-It was the first Japanese ice show to implement projection mapping after Daisuke Takahashi had taken part in a test-run for the fusion of this technology with figure skating, performed to the song GIFT by the Japanese pop rock band Mr. Children, in March 2016.
-The test-run as well as the subsequent implementation in Hyoen were realized by the art collective teamLab, an interdisciplinary group of artists, programmers, engineers, CG animators, mathematicians and architects.
+The implementation of projection mapping followed a test project for the fusion of this technology with figure skating, which was performed by Daisuke Takahashi to the song GIFT by the Japanese pop rock band Mr. Children, in March 2016.
+The aforementioned project as well as the subsequent implementation in Hyoen were realized by the art collective teamLab, an interdisciplinary group of artists, programmers, engineers, CG animators, mathematicians and architects.